 It depends on the time of year, but overall, about 8 weeks.
 I have a two-week turnaround option in the price book you can order.
 I try to send a few previews within a week or so if time permits, depending on the workload and the season.
 It's less time in the winter, and in the fall can sometimes creep into 9 weeks for big weddings, but this is really rare.

 BRANDON SCOTT PHOTO CO.

-Wedding photographer based in Monterey, Carmel and Big Sur, California telling stories all over the world.
+Big Sur wedding and elopement photographer, based in Monterey and Carmel, telling stories all over the world.

 No travel fees.
 Leica.
 Whiskey.

 P.O.
 Box 223381

 Carmel, CAlifornia 93922